Available with Location Referencing license.

-The Add Linear Events widget allows Event Editor to add events to redlines.
-It provides them the ability to characterize the roadway with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.
-For more information on redlines, see Redlining a route.
+The Add Linear Events widget allows ArcGIS Event Editor to add events to redlines.
+This provides the ability to characterize the pipeline with the appropriate attributes before the LRS editor has added or fixed the route in the LRS, so their workflow is not impeded by having an incorrect LRS route based on current information.

 - You can save events on redlines that have Create Route or Reverse Route activity types.

 - For the reverse route redline, the measure provided upon storage will be translated to the measures required to get the events to locate at the same location before the reverse.

 You can use the following steps to add linear events using redlines.
 A redline with the following attributes is used for this example.

 - Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.

 - In the Edit Events group, click the Line Events button .

 The selections for the network to and from method and measure can be configured in advance when configuring, creating, or editing the default settings for attribute sets.

 Learn more about configuring and creating and editing default settings for attribute sets.

 - Click the Network drop-down arrow and choose the network that will serve as a source linear referencing method (LRM) for defining the input measures for the new events.